Nutrition after Orthopedic Surgery

 Nutrition that Promotes Healing after Orthopedic Surgery

 What you eat can help you recover from injury and/or surgery, heal wounds, and strengthen bones and muscles.
-There are 2 phases of recovery from injury or surgery and both must be addressed nutritionally for a rapid and successful recovery.
+There are 2 phases of recovery from injury or surgery, post surgery and rehabilitation, and both must be addressed nutritionally for a rapid and successful recovery.

 After injury or surgery, treatment may require resting your bone or joint and using medicines or specific treatments advised by your doctor.
 You may need to take pain medicines and may get side effects such as constipation from those medicines.
 Additionally, the lack of movement required to promote initial recovery will result in loss of muscle mass and strength, and the time required for recovery may take several months.